Warded120/spring-cloud-stream-with-kafka/README.md

 - Implement Replay mechanism
 - Implement REST Controller to trigger manually replay mechanism
 - Error code and message are added to headers
+- Send messages with a custom header (isDLT or so) and check if the header exists after it goes to dlt topic